ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 ### Quick tour of RStudio

 We will be using RStudio as the main software for the workshp.
 Let us do a quick live tour of RStudio.
+We will cover the following useful tools accessible throug RStudio.

+#### Tools

+-   Pane (View --&gt; Pane)
+-   Tools --&gt; Install Packages
+-   Tools --&gt; Global Options
+-   Session --&gt; Set Working Directory
+-   Optons --&gt; R Session
+-   File --&gt; Import DataSet

+(RAVI CHANGE THE FIGURE TO THE NEW PANE SETUP)

 ![](Images/RStudioIntro.png)